MiraNedeva/Software-Technologies/README.md

 # Software-Technologies
-The Software course provides the first steps in 4 technologies: Web development with PHP, Web development with JavaScript, Web development with C# , Web development with Java
+The Software course at the Software University provides the first steps in 4 technologies: Web development with PHP, Web development with JavaScript, Web development with C# , Web development with Java

 Part I. PHP & MySQL